-Concrete is one of those green-friendly materials that tends to take homeowners by surprise—as in, is it really sustainable?
+Concrete is one of those green-friendly materials that tends to take homeowners by surprise.
+Is it really sustainable?
 As the National Ready Mixed Concrete Association puts it, “Even when it’s gray, concrete is green.”

 Another top choice in concrete is NativeStone®, arguably the most sustainable concrete mix for kitchens and baths.
-It incorporates naturally renewable jute into the recipe, which creates a vanity top that is 40 percent lighter than ordinary concrete, while a nano sealer makes it extraordinarily strain, scratch and crack resistant.
-Palomar, the NativeStone vanity top/sink combo-t we made with NativeStone, even won a GREEN GOOD DESIGN award.
+It incorporates naturally renewable jute into the recipe, which creates a vanity top that is 40 percent lighter than ordinary concrete.
+Meanwhile a nano sealer makes it extraordinarily stain, scratch and crack resistant.
+Palomar, the NativeStone vanity top/sink combo we made with NativeStone, even won a GREEN GOOD DESIGN award.

 Reclaimed Wood: Welcome Soul into the Bathroom

-Introducing reclaimed wood into a bathroom is the most effortless way to establish a natural vibe, be it with an accent wall, shelving, a rustic mirror or vanity made of repurposed wood.
+Introducing reclaimed wood into a bathroom is the most effortless way to establish a natural vibe.
+Whether that be with an accent wall, shelving, a rustic mirror or vanity made of repurposed wood.
 As the vanity is a natural focal point for the bathroom, using this material (for the vanity itself or as the vanity top) is an excellent way to go green in the bathroom.
 Plus, wood countertops are usually less expensive than other options.